 Maine Families: Knox, Lincoln & Sagadahoc Counties - Teen & Young Parent Program

-Committed to building a strong, nurturing community for young families!
+Committed to building a strong, nurturing community for all families!

-The University of Maine Cooperative Extension Teen and Young Parent Program offers several services especially for teen and young parents:
+The University of Maine Cooperative Extension Teen and Young Parent Program offers several services for all parents:

 - Connecting parents with education programs to attain a high school diploma or GED.
 Assisting parents with transportation to necessary education programs and services.

 - Group events, such as, field trips to the local children’s museum, story hour at the public library and music together groups, which provide great opportunities to have fun with other young families.

 - Help with access to community support systems.

 These programs are voluntary and no fee is charged to participants.
 Contact us at 207.594.1980 or toll free 800.244.2104 (in Maine) for more information.